P0ulpy/cmake-vcpkg-template/README.md

 In this exemple i override the `freetype` version to `2.10.0` (who is a font reading library) because sometime it cause an issues on windows.

-For further informations you check the [microsoft documentation about vcpkg.json](https://learn.microsoft.com/en-us/vcpkg/reference/vcpkg-json)
+For further informations you can check the [microsoft documentation about vcpkg.json](https://learn.microsoft.com/en-us/vcpkg/reference/vcpkg-json)

 ## Installing dependencies